Slayer: Seasons in the Abyss and Lombardo's second departure (1990–1993)

 Slayer returned to the studio in early 1990 with co-producer Andy Wallace to record its fifth studio album.
 Following the backlash created by South of Heaven, Slayer returned to the "pounding speed of Reign in Blood, while retaining their newfound melodic sense."
 Seasons in the Abyss, released on October 9, 1990, was the first Slayer album to be released under Rubin's new Def American label, as he had parted ways with Def Jam owner Russell Simmons over creative differences.
-The album debuted at number 44 on the Billboard 200, and was certified gold in 1992.
+The album debuted at number No. 57 and peaked at No. 40 on the Billboard 200, and was certified gold in 1992.
 The album spawned Slayer's first music video for the album's title track, which was filmed in front of the Giza pyramids in Egypt.

-Slayer returned as a live act in September 1990 to co-headline the European Clash of the Titans tour with Megadeth, Suicidal Tendencies, and Testament.
-During the sold out European leg of this tour, tickets had prices skyrocket to 1,000 Deutschmark (US$680) on the black market.
-With the popularity of American thrash at its peak, the band toured with Testament again in early 1991 and triple-headlined the North American version of the Clash of the Titans tour that summer with Megadeth, Anthrax, and opening act Alice in Chains.
+In support of Seasons in the Abyss, the band participated in the Clash of the Titans tour that was co-headlined by Megadeth; a European leg featured Testament and Suicidal Tendencies, while the North American trek had Anthrax and a then-unknown Alice in Chains as the direct support act.
 The band released a double live album, Decade of Aggression in 1991, to celebrate ten years since their formation.
-The compilation debuted at number 55 on the Billboard 200.
+It debuted at number 55 on the Billboard 200.

 In May 1992, Lombardo left the band due to conflicts with the other members, as well as his desire to be off tour for the birth of his first child.
 Lombardo formed his own band Grip Inc., with Voodoocult guitarist Waldemar Sorychta, and Slayer recruited former Forbidden drummer Paul Bostaph to fill in the drummer position.
 Slayer made its debut appearance with Bostaph at the 1992 Monsters of Rock festival at Castle Donington.
 Bostaph's first studio effort was a medley of three Exploited songs, "War", "UK '82", and "Disorder", with rapper Ice-T, for the Judgment Night movie soundtrack in 1993.